Thrifty Christmas Decorating Ideas

 Time to gather your candle holders.
 This first photo has basically everything in it, candle holder, glass jar, cake plate, bowl, and tray.
 I did really good at gathering a variety of things for this vignette.

 Most of us have several candle holders in several styles, so why not use them to add height and interest to your Christmas decor.
 You can even spray paint the candle holders if they don’t match your color scheme.

 Add greenery around a rustic candle holder to make it festive for the holidays.

 Trays are a great way to pull different elements together.
 Luckily I have no shortage of trays since I use them often and in almost every room of my house.
 Add a few decorations to them or create a little scene and they’re perfect for Christmas.

 Pull out your pretty fabrics.
 I haven’t used a tree skirt in over 30 years.
 Instead I use pretty scarves around the bottom of the small trees in my bedroom.
 And I usually put our large tree in a bucket and then use cream colored fleece to hide the bottom.
 I love how it resembles a blanket of snow.

 Pull out the blankets.
 I usually keep blankets tucked away in a storage box or closet but I like to pull out the ones that coordinate with my color scheme for the Christmas season.
 It makes them more available for cozy nights and adds a decorative element.

 Use extra frames for decorating.
 Adding frames to a mantel or bookcase add depth and interest to the space.
 They’re perfect for holiday decorating to frame small decor items and to hang ornaments from.

-What else do you have around the house that you can use to add to your Christmas decor without spending any money?
-It’s like a treasure hunt and now you have more money for gifts or that trip you’ve been wanting to take.
+What else do you have around your house that you can use to add to your Christmas decorating without spending any money?
+It’s like a treasure hunt and now you’ll have more money for gifts or that trip you’ve been wanting to take.